Guidelines for Authors

 Figures/Tables: No limit, but 10 figures are deemed sufficient.

-Description: Original articles should take the following format: Background, Methods, Results, and Conclusions.
+Description: Original articles should take the following format: Introduction, Methods, Results, and Conclusions.
 Original articles must have originality and clinical impact.
 Original articles should follow EQUATOR Reporting Guidelines.
 Authors must upload the appropriate checklist under the file designation 'Other'.

 Original articles should include a section describing the contribution made by each author to the manuscript.
 See the “4.4 Author Contributions” sections for details.